 The U.S. Department of Labor’s Bureau of Labor Statistics also maintains employment data for numerous sectors of the economy, including “Communications Teachers, Postsecondary."
 This employment category includes individuals who “teach courses in communications, such as organizational communications, public relations, radio/television broadcasting, and journalism.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.”

-- Top five states for postsecondary Communications Teachers employment, 2018: New York, Texas, California, Illinois, Ohio
+• Top five states for postsecondary Communications Teachers employment, May 2020: New York, Texas, California, Illinois, and Pennsylvania

-- Top five metropolitan areas for postsecondary Communications Teachers employment, 2018: New York, Chicago, Los Angeles, Washington, DC, Philadelphia, Dallas
+• Top five metropolitan areas for postsecondary Communications Teachers employment, May 2020: New York, Chicago, Los Angeles, Philadelphia, and Washington, DC

 Tenure-Track vs. Non Tenure-Track Teaching

-The NCA 2017-2018 Academic Job Listings in Communication Report shows that 61 percent of 2017-2018 job postings sought individuals for tenured or tenure-track positions.
-The largest number of position postings were for tenure-track assistant professor positions.
-However, the greatest increase in the number of advertisements for non-academic positions, which doubled during the 2017-2018 academic year.
+The NCA 2020-2021 Academic Job Listings in Communication Report shows that 44 percent of the 2020-2021 job postings sought individuals for tenured or tenure track positions.
+The largest number of position postings were for assistant professor positions.
+During the 2020–2021 academic year, 18 percent of positions posted were for non-academic positions.

 Resources